rdmurphy/node-copytext/README.md

 // }
 ```

-The override works in both directions &mdash; this would have produced the same result:
+The override works in both directions — this would have produced the same result:

 ```js
 var data = copytext.process('./husky_keyvalue_corgis_table.xlsx', {